JaykeBird/ssui/README.md

 `SsuiThemes.CreateLightTheme()` or `SsuiThemes.CreateDarkTheme()` for more standard light or dark themes, or even `SsuiThemes.SystemTheme` for a more standard Windows-looking theme.
 High-contrast color schemes are also built-in in the `SsuiThemes` class.
 You can also start from scratch and custom set each value if you'd like, too (including using gradients!).

-From there, you can use a `ThemedWindow` (drop-in replacement of the standard WPF window), which contains a `SsuiTheme` property that all the child Solid Shine UI controls can bind to.
+From there, you can use a `ThemedWindow` (a standard WPF window which contains a `SsuiTheme` property) and set its `SsuiTheme` so that all the child Solid Shine UI controls can bind to.
 Change the Window to be a ThemedWindow on the XAML side:

 ```XAML